remix-project-org/remix-plugin/README.md

 ```

 ## Test
-This uses nx's affected:test to only update what has been changes since last test.
+This uses nx's affected:test to only update what has been changed since last test.
 ```
 npm test
 ```